eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 `START-SEND-MESSAGES` to the WebSocket to be able to retrieve Messages
 3. You are allowed to view the entity for which you want to see Messages

-If we have a user *ditto* that has read rights on *smartcoffee*, we could receive Messages for it using a local Ditto instance using simple javascript:
+If we have a user *ditto* that has read permission on *smartcoffee*, we could receive Messages for it using a local Ditto instance using simple JavaScript:

 ```javascript
 // connect to the WebSocket